abhaybansal16/Colossus/readme.md

 methods:
   Choose ONE of the following methods:

+ --base64/b64         Use Base64 encoding/decoding.
-  --base64              Use Base64 encoding/decoding.
+--base64url/b64url    Use Base64 URL Safe encoding/decoding.
 --hex                 Use Hex encoding/decoding.
 --url                 Use URL encoding/decoding.
 --rot47               Use ROT47 cipher.
 --vigenere            Use Vigenere cipher (requires --key).
 --substitution        Use Substitution cipher (requires --key).
-  --caesar              Use Caesar cipher brute-force (decrypt mode only).
+--caesar              Use Caesar cipher brute-force (decode only).
-  --md5                 Use MD5 hash (encrypt mode only).
+--md5                 Use MD5 hash (encode only).
-  --sha1                Use SHA1 hash (encrypt mode only).
+--sha1                Use SHA1 hash (encode only).
+--sha224              Use SHA224 hash (encode only).
-  --sha256              Use SHA256 hash (encrypt mode only).
+--sha256              Use SHA256 hash (encode only).
+--sha384              Use SHA384 hash (encode only).
+--sha512              Use SHA512 hash (encode only).
+--sha3-224            Use SHA3-224 hash (encode only).
+--sha3-256            Use SHA3-256 hash (encode only).
+--sha3-384            Use SHA3-384 hash (encode only).
+--sha3-512            Use SHA3-512 hash (encode only).

 Example pipeline usage:
   echo "hello world" | colossus -e --base64